Roasted Vegetable Fajitas

 Ideas for Customizing Vegetable Fajitas

-• Add black beans, pinto beans, or chicken if you want to up the protein of the fajitas.
+• Protein: Add black beans, pinto beans, chickpeas, or tofu (like these tofu fajitas) if you want to up the protein of the fajitas.

 These roasted vegetables can be used for so many different things.
 Grab your leftover veggies from the fajitas and use them for:

-• Roasted vegetables make a great addition to a grain bowl.
+• Bowls: Roasted vegetables make a great addition to a grain bowl.

-• Roasted veggies make a great addition to any taco, too — with or without meat.
+• Tacos and burritos: Roasted veggies make a great addition to any taco or burrito, too — with or without meat.

-Although you can probably roast just about any veggie (cucumbers, hmmmm maybe not), in general, heartier veggies are better for roasting.
+Although you can make fajitas with just about any vegetable, some are better than others.
 I am constantly mixing up what I include in my fajitas.
-Some of my favs include:
+Some of my favorites include:

 • Carrots